-Any staff discovering fire or smoke will activate the fire alarm, and report the fire to the Director or call 911 if conditions require, and/or are in need of medical assistance.
+Any staff discovering fire or smoke will activate the fire alarm and report the fire to the Director or call 911 if conditions require, and/or need medical assistance.
 No one may re-enter the building until it is declared safe by the fire department.